How Entanglement Reshapes the Geometry of Quantum Differential Privacy: Introduction

-There is a growing body of work on quantum differential privacy (QDP).
-By defining the neighboring of quantum states via the trace distance of their density matrices, ~\cite{zhou2017differential} extended classical differential privacy to the quantum setting by requiring the outputs of neighboring quantum states approximately indistinguishable with respect to all quantum measurements.
+Quantum differential privacy (QDP) is a generalization of the differential privacy frameworks to the quantum setting.
+By defining the neighborhood of quantum states via the trace distance of their density matrices, ~\cite{zhou2017differential} extended classical differential privacy to the quantum setting by requiring the outputs of neighboring quantum states to be approximately indistinguishable with respect to all quantum measurements.
 Subsequently,~\cite{aasornson2019gentle} established a fundamental connection between QDP and gentle measurements, showing that privacy-preserving measurements necessarily induce limited disturbance to quantum states.
-Building on these foundations, a range of QDP algorithms have been developed for quantum computation and quantum machine learning~\citep{li2021quantum,quek2021private,watkins2023quantum,du2021quantum}.
+Building on these foundations, a range of QDP algorithms have been developed for quantum computation and quantum machine learning~\cite{li2021quantum,quek2021private,watkins2023quantum,du2021quantum}.
 In the context of quantum local differential privacy (QLDP),~\cite{hirche2023quantum} generalized classical LDP to the quantum setting by requiring QDP for any two distinct quantum states.
-More recently,~\cite{guan2025optimal} characterized QLDP levels via an eigenvalue optimization framework and analyzed optimal-utility privacy mechanisms, with utility measured in terms of fidelity~\citep{uhlmann1976transition} and trace distance.
+More recently,~\cite{guan2025optimal} characterized QLDP levels via an eigenvalue optimization framework and analyzed optimal-utility privacy mechanisms, with utility measured in terms of fidelity~\cite{uhlmann1976transition} and trace distance.

-Despite the above advances, the role of quantum correlations in QDP and QLDP is not well explored.
 Recent work by~\cite{nuradha2024pufferfish} studies privacy guarantees for classically correlated quantum states under the Pufferfish framework.
-However, classical correlation models cannot capture quantum entanglement, which represents an intrinsic form of correlation to quantum systems.
-Consequently, the impact of entanglement on quantum differential privacy remains an open problem.